Prostate cancer: Lowering your risk

 Lycopene.
 Some studies have provided limited evidence that this antioxidant, which is obtained mostly from tomatoes and tomato products, may decrease prostate cancer risk, according to the American Institute for Cancer Research (AICR).
 However, lycopene's potential benefit remains unproven.
 A recent study found no link between lycopene in the blood and prostate cancer risk.

 Vitamin E and selenium.
 Earlier studies indicated that these antioxidants might protect against prostate cancer.
-However, in 2009, a National Cancer Institute (NCI)-funded study of more than 35,000 men found that neither supplement helped prevent the disease—and vitamin E alone may even increase the risk.
+However, in 2009, an NCI-funded study of more than 35,000 men found that neither supplement helped prevent the disease—and vitamin E alone may even increase the risk.

 It's important to note that neither the ACS nor the AICR recommends taking a supplement for cancer prevention.
 If you're considering taking any dietary supplement, speak with your doctor, the ACS advises.